How to Become an Ultrasound Technician

 Types of Ultrasound Technicians

 Patients need internal imaging for different reasons.
-Each type of ultrasound technician specializes in helping doctors detect conditions in various body parts.
+Each type of ultrasound technician specializes in helping doctors detect conditions in various areas of the body.

 |Job Title||Job Description|